krzemienski/awesome-from-stars/README.md

 * [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi): Free, local, open-source 24/7 Cowork app and OpenClaw for Gemini CLI, Claude Code, Codex, OpenCode, Qwen Code, Goose CLI, Auggie, and more | 🌟 Star if you like it!
 * [aiortc/aioquic](https://github.com/aiortc/aioquic): QUIC and HTTP/3 implementation in Python
 * [IBM/air-traffic-control](https://github.com/IBM/air-traffic-control): # WARNING: This repository is no longer maintained :warning:  This content is no longer being updated or maintained.
 The content is provided “as is.”
 Given the rapid evolution of technology, some content, steps, or illustrations may have changed.
+* [priyankark/AirCodum](https://github.com/priyankark/AirCodum): Control VS Code using your smartphone!
+Support for sending files, images and more.
+Take AI assistance when you need it.
 * [aircrack-ng/aircrack-ng](https://github.com/aircrack-ng/aircrack-ng): WiFi security auditing tools suite
 * [progprnv/Aircrack-ng-144p](https://github.com/progprnv/Aircrack-ng-144p): Aircrack-Ng-144p lite v0.1.1 is a C-based Wi-Fi network scanner tool that scans and displays basic information about nearby Wi-Fi networks, including SSID, BSSID, channel, and signal strength.
 * [lucthienphong1120/Aircrack-ng-handbook](https://github.com/lucthienphong1120/Aircrack-ng-handbook): All in one - Everything useful about Aircrack-ng